|

 Conservation challenges in the Coral Triangle

-Overfishing, destructive fishing practices, pollution and coastal development are among the most pressing issues the region faces, together with human-induced climate change.
+Overfishing, destructive fishing practices, pollution and coastal development are among the most pressing issues, together with human-induced climate change.

-The latter results in coral reefs that become weakened through bleaching events and ocean acidification, not to mention an increase in storm frequencies that threaten coastal communities.
+This weakens reefs through bleaching events and ocean acidification, not to mention contributing to an increase in storm frequencies that threaten coastal communities.

 The practice of bottom-trawling, which involves dragging nets along the ocean floor, remains common in parts of the Coral Triangle.
 This has led to a decline of up to 95% in bottom-dwelling fish populations in areas that have been heavily trawled since the 1960s.